Charming Martinique | Yacht Charter Paradise

-- See the capital.
-The capital of Fort-de-France is quite busy but offers many interesting activities such as walking tours, shopping, and dining.
+- Fort-de-France.
+The capital of Fort-de-France is quite busy but offers many exciting activities such as walking tours, shopping, and dining.

 - Shop Grand Marche, also called the Spice Market.
 Located in downtown Fort-de-France, this market offers all sorts of vegetables, spices, and fruits.

 Marina Pointe du Bout: In the bay of Fort de France.
 An all-concrete marina surrounded by a few bars and restaurants.